-The projected path of Mississippi 601 takes the Central Harrison Connector south from near the Interstate 10 interchange with Canal Road to 30th Avenue in Gulfport.
-The project will likely include a temporary access road linking the freeway with Canal Road until funding is made available for the massive interchange with MS-601 north and I-10.
+The projected path of Mississippi 601 took the Central Harrison Connector south from near the Interstate 10 interchange with Canal Road to 30th Avenue in Gulfport.
+The project would have likely included a temporary access road linking the freeway with Canal Road until funding was made available for the massive interchange with MS-601 north and I-10.

-Interstate 310, also known as Mississippi 601, is the Canal Road - Port Connector in Gulfport.4 It is proposed to begin at a new interchange with Interstate 10 that will also serve as the southern terminus of the proposed U.S. 49 Gulfport to Hattiesburg freeway (also known as Mississippi 601 North).
-From there, Interstate 310 is planned to travel south to the port of Gulfport, where it would end.
+Interstate 310, also known as Mississippi 601, was the Canal Road - Port Connector in Gulfport.4 It was proposed to begin at a new interchange with Interstate 10 that would also serve as the southern terminus of the proposed U.S. 49 Gulfport to Hattiesburg freeway (also known as Mississippi 601 North).
+From there, Interstate 310 was planned to travel south to the port of Gulfport, where it would end.

 Land clearing was completed along a swath of right of way reserved for the Central Harrison Connector in 2011.
-This view looks south from South Boulevard near Gulfport Dragway at the future path of Mississippi 601.
+This view looks south from South Boulevard near Gulfport Dragway.
 Photo taken April 5, 2012.

 Route Status / Central Harrison Connector

-Planning and design is underway involving a new six-mile freeway linking Interstate 10 to the port of Gulfport.
-Assuming funding is made available, Interstate 310 would be built within four or five years after design is completed, putting completion around 2012.3, 4 Tentatively touted as Interstate 310, the $300 million project is already underway.
-Design began in 2005, and right of way acquisition began 2006.4 Construction was scheduled to begin in 2008,2 but remains on hold as of May 2009.
-If approved, the federal government would cover 90% of the maintenance costs of the new freeway.
-The freeway would otherwise be added to the state highway network with Mississippi Department of Transportation (MDOT) footing the entire bill.1
+Tentatively touted as Interstate 310, the Central Harrison Connector was estimated to cost $300 million.
+Design began in 2005, with right of way acquisition following in 2006.4 Construction was scheduled to begin in 2008,2 but had not through May 2009.
+Had it been approved, the federal government would cover 90% of the maintenance costs of the new freeway.
+The freeway otherwise was added to the state highway network with Mississippi Department of Transportation (MDOT) footing the entire bill.1

 East Harrison Connector

-An adjacent freeway proposal that is under consideration involves a new road, the East Harrison Connector, from Interstate 10 at the Exit 41 interchange with former Mississippi 67 at Woolmarket southward into Biloxi.
-Plans for that route entail a four to six lane roadawy over Popp's Ferry Road en route to a high-level bridge across the Back Bay of Biloxi1.
-The highway proposal ends at U.S. 90 west of Veteerans Avenue.
-See the
+An adjacent freeway proposal that was under consideration involved another limited access highway, the East Harrison Connector, from Interstate 10 at the Woolmarket interchange (Exit 41) southward into Biloxi.
+Plans for that route called for a four to six lane roadway over Popps Ferry Road en route to a high-level bridge across the Back Bay of Biloxi1.
+South onto the Biloxi peninsula, the connector would pass by Hiller park and then run south along Veterans Avenue to end at U.S. 90 east of the Treasure Bay Casino.6

 "Road plan for Biloxi in design stages."
 The Clarion-Ledger, August 1, 2005.